 Even though the prior for the maximum rate of population increase was set at values close to the highest rates of annual increase (R) reported for the population [22,30,31,87] (Scen 1), our model updated the distribution of the parameter, favouring values below 6%.
-The most recent estimate of the increasing population rate from aerial surveys—which has used as predictive variables the year, Julian day, and Julian day^2 by means of generalized linear models—has suggested a value of 3.15% annually for the period 1999-2015 (95% CI = 0.53%–5.75% per year) [35].
-The trend of combined direct-surveys data and catch-series data does not support a high maximum rate of increase, as suggested by the stage-structured model on the basis of photo-id data [34], both from forward and backward approaches.
-An exploratory analysis involving input data on the female-breeding abundance provided by Cooke [33] and the IWC [26] estimated female abundance accurately (Fig. S6), while also calculating values of Rmax (median= 0.039, 95% CI = 0.014–0.072) lower than those obtained by the stage-structured model [26,33].
-Overall, similar results were observed for the New Zealand SRW population, where the density-dependent model used favoured population growth rates below 6% since higher rates were associated with a low bottleneck in abundance [102].
+The trend of combined direct-surveys data and catch-series data does not support a higher maximum rate of increase, as suggested by the stage-structured model on the basis of photo-id data [31].
+Similar results were observed for the New Zealand SRW population, where the density-dependent model used favoured population growth rates below 6% since higher rates were associated with a low bottleneck in abundance [102].

+Changes in the catchability in the surveyed area could explain the low maximum rate of increase estimated.
+As mentioned previously, the observed redistribution of the whales in the Península Valdés area [32,39,90] suggests that the area is getting close to its carrying capacity in the survey area as optimal habitat while solitary individuals and breeding groups are forced to use deeper waters or to move out of the region, in particular to Golfo San Matías [39,90].
+Although `Index` scenarios exploring time-varying and/or density-dependent catchability were not able to estimate high rates of increase, models that assume a negative trend in catchability might favour higher values.
+Unfortunately, information about temporal variation in the proportion of the population inside the survey area is not available to better estimate a trend in catchability.
+If abundance in the traditional breeding grounds remains stable over time and the population continues to increase across it’s distribution, future studies should prioritize the generation of information to estimate the trend in catchability.